Neural Networks for 3D Characterisation of AGATA Crystals

 The experimental bases developed in this work achieve a position resolution that is nearly a factor of two better than the AGATA collaboration's 5~mm FWHM specification.
 This significantly surpasses the performance of the simulated bases, which, are close to the specification, but provide a substantially poorer resolution.

 Despite the promising results, certain limitations should be acknowledged, while filtering methods were applied, the training data likely contained residual contamination from random coincidences, multiple-hit events, or other experimental artifacts.
 The robustness of the NN model against imperfections in the training data was therefore explicitly tested~\cite{Abushawish2024}.
 By deliberately corrupting 50\% of the position labels within a segment's dataset, it was found that the model could still achieve a prediction error close to that obtained with clean data (2.0~mm vs 1.9~mm), particularly when using the masked Euclidean distance loss function, which is inherently less sensitive to outliers than MSE.
-This result is significant because real experimental scanning data inevitably contains a fraction of mislabeled events.
+This result is significant because real experimental scanning data inevitably contains a fraction of mislabelled events.
 This result increases confidence that the NN model can effectively learn the correct signal-position relationships even from imperfect datasets, supporting the reliability of the generated experimental bases.
 This resilience mitigates concerns about data purity to some extent.

 Comparing the NN approach to the established PSCS algorithm, several advantages emerge.
 While PSCS provides a valuable algorithmic benchmark, the NN method demonstrated superior signal consistency (lower MSD) and resulted in better PSA performance.
-Computationally, training the NN models requires significant resources (around 10 hours on 3 GPUs for one crystal), but the subsequent inference step (predicting positions for the entire dataset or generating bases) is relatively fast (approx. 3 hours).
-This contrasts with PSCS, described as computationally intensive in its execution requiring 5 days~\cite{PSCS}.
+Computationally, training the NN models requires significant resources (around 10 hours on 3 NVIDIA RTX6000 GPUs for one crystal), but the subsequent inference step (predicting positions for the entire dataset or generating bases) is relatively fast (approx. 3 hours).
+For comparison, the standard PSCS algorithm requires roughly 4.7 days to complete the processing on a 2.60 GHz processor machine.
 Once trained, applying the NN model is straightforward and readily integrated into automated analysis workflows, potentially simplifying the process compared to the potentially complex PSCS algorithm.